zvanjak/MML/README.md

 - As of now, and for forseable future, this is for personal and educational use only (see Licensing at the end)
 - Single-header -> include and go
 - Cross-platform -> tested with Visual Studio Code on Windows (MSVC++, clang), Mac (gcc, clang), Linux (gcc)
-- Pythonesque in its focus on simplicity of use, and focused on faitful modeling of mathematical entities (while trying as much as possible to retain C++ computational efficiency)
+- Pythonesque in its focus on simplicity of use, and focused on faithful modeling of mathematical entities (while trying as much as possible to retain C++ computational efficiency)

 **Is there really a need for another C++ math library?**
 - Main benefit, and the reason I did all this is attempt at completeness, and simplicity of use